-Concerning item non-response, an overview is provided in the Belgian SILC Quality Report (http://statbel.fgov.be/nl/binaries/BE-QualityReport%20SILC2008\tcm325-126216.pdf).
-From page 33 onwards, item non-response for each variable is assessed.
+Concerning item non-response, an overview is provided in the Belgian SILC Quality Report (http://statbel.fgov.be/fr/binaries/BE-QualityReport%20SILC2010\tcm326-206841.pdf).
+From page 34 onwards, item non-response for each variable is assessed.

-Concerning under-reporting, so far the only comparisons that have been made concern comparisons of reported net monthly wage between three Belgian surveys for the period 2003-2006, Household Budget Survey (HBS), Labour Force Survey (LFS) and SILC (Lusyne 2007).
+Concerning under-reporting, so far the only comparisons that have been made concern comparisons of reported net monthly wage between three Belgian surveys for the period 2003-2006, Household Budget Survey (HBS), Labour Force Survey (LFS) and SILC (Lusyne 2007), summarized in Table 60.